色石(カラーストーン)の選び方

 Please feel free to use this as a reference!

-At Houjudo, we have about 700 pieces of jewelry and loose stones with colored stones on display in the store.
-If you are looking for a colored stone, we can also order it for you, so please feel free to contact us.
+Hojudo has about 700 pieces of colored stone jewelry and loose stones on display in the store.
+If you are looking for a specific colored stone, we can also order it for you, so please feel free to contact us.

 Free consultation and estimate